 In most states, you have to pay off the entire loan in order to get your car back after repossession.
 This is called the right of redemption.
-The balance you would need to pay to redeem the vehicle may include extra fees and charges (including repo and storage fees and even attorney fees).
+The balance you would need to pay to redeem the vehicle may include extra fees and charges, including repossession and storage fees, and even attorneys' fees.

 If neither reinstatement or redemption is an option for you, there's no harm in approaching the bank to negotiate a different resolution, such as a partial reinstatement and new payment plan.
 The bank may even refinance the car loan, if that's viable for you.

 If the creditor isn't willing to work with you, then bankruptcy might be an option, depending on your financial circumstances.
 You might be able to get the car back if you file Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 (To learn more, see My Car Was Repossessed, Can Chapter 7 Help? and Can I Get My Car Back If It Was Repossessed Right Before Chapter 13?)

 However, filing for bankruptcy just to get a car back is rarely a good financial decision.